 God gave His supreme achievement dominion over the hierarchical realms of the new world.
 Adam named every species, cataloged the stars, tilled the land, and established order.
 He had full run of the place, but something was amiss.

 Considering Adam’s milieu, God caused him to fall into a deep sleep, seized a portion of clay from his body, and fashioned with it another creature like Himself.

 Upon waking, the son of God looked upon his equal with immense pleasure.

 “Now that’s what I call a woman.”
-As their bodies intersected, his loneliness was satiated.
+As their bodies intersected, Adam’s loneliness was satiated.
 The first king and queen ruled their kingdoms together without self-awareness, without shame.

-God took inventory of everything He had made, and seeing it was all right, He rested.
+God took inventory of everything He had made, and seeing it was perfect, He rested.